GSA/ckanext-saml2/README.md

         - id (string) – the id, name of the user to delete
         - nameid (string) – SAML NameID of the user to delete

+Update user via API.
+We can pass allow_update as parameter for allow or reject user custom profile data set:

+    api/3/action/user_update
+    Parameters (default parametrs and allow_update optional):
+        - allow_update (True or False) – checked or unchecked checkbox for SSO user profile page

 - There are two ways to map organisational SAML attributes:
 ```